StefanScott/UrWeb-crudWidgetTxn1/README.md

 I suspect this is because something is wrong with the types of the arguments in the call to `@foldR`.

-My new version gives "Unification failure" compile errors ("Have transaction, Need xml" and "Have xml, Need transation").
+My new version gives "Unification failure" compile errors ("Have transaction, Need xml" and "Have xml, Need transaction").
 The complete compile error message is here:

   https://github.com/StefanScott/UrWeb-crudWidgetTxn1/blob/master/err.001.txt

-The portions below underlined using (* ^^^^ *) are probably incorrect:
+The portions below underlined using `(* ^^^^ *)` are probably incorrect:

   https://github.com/StefanScott/UrWeb-crudWidgetTxn1/blob/master/crudWidgetTxn.ur#L82-L98
 ```